EARodriguezM/thermo-register/1.Hardware/Readme.md

 ### Components

-The components listed here are for a BreadBoard assembly as shown in the [image](1.
+The components listed here are for a BreadBoard assembly as shown in the [image](./1.%20Pictorial%20diagramcircuit.png)1.
 Pictorial diagram circuit.png) on the repository home page.

 - Arduino UNO
-- MAX6675 module
+- 3 MAX6675 module
 - HW-685
 - SSD1306 OLED 128sx64
 - microSD module
 - Push button
 - 10K Ohm Resistor
+- IR sensor HL600-400A

 ### Pin Connections